shimaabr/mpc_ml_controller/README.md

 | 1    | 0.1 | 14.640        | 142.411  | 0.3998 |
 | 10   | 0.1 | 20.210        | 201.571  | 0.0052 |

+The table illustrates that increasing R while keeping other parameters constant results in a significant increase in ISE, which may have bad effect on the controller’s performance.
+On the other hand, the control effort decreases and becomes smoother, while the cost function increases.
+Therefore, it is preferable to choose the largest R that still maintains an acceptable ISE, which for this model would be around R ≈ 0.1.

+plot the effect of weights
+--
-to compare the effect of them better i plot the cost function ISE and ISU according to R and Q in matlab you can find the code in
+To better compare the effects of Q and R, the cost function, ISE, and ISU were plotted against R and Q in MATLAB.
+The code can be found at  .

 ```matlab
 R = [.01,.05,.1,.15,.18,.2,.25,.5,1,10]